CSE-583-Project/similar_image_finder/README.md

 ## Using the GUI
 1. Install [Streamlit](https://docs.streamlit.io/library/get-started/installation) to run the GUI
 2. Install [PyDrive](https://pypi.org/project/PyDrive/) to access the database on GDrive
-3. Run the following command on terminal from the similar_image_finder directory: `streamlit run gui_module/merchant_upload_page.py`
+3. Run the following command on the terminal from the similar_image_finder directory: `streamlit run gui_module/merchant_upload_page.py`

 ## Access to the Database
-In order to upload images or get similar images the user needs access to the database hosted on Google Cloud Platform.
-If you are a testing the GUI or want to use the service get yourself added to the list of verified users.
+In order to upload images or get similar images the user needs access to the database hosted on the Google Cloud Platform.
+If you are testing the GUI or want to use the service get yourself added to the list of verified users.
 Contact the developer to get added ([email](kb111198@uw.edu))

 ## Installation
 1. Open a terminal.